javascript-tutorial/ro.javascript.info/1-js/04-object-basics/04-object-methods/article.md

   sayHi() {
 *!*
-    // "this" is the "current object"
+    // "this" este "obiectul curent"
     alert(this.name);
 */!*
   }